reallyreadit/blog/_posts/2020-10-26-readup-has-the-worlds-best-privacy-policy.markdown

 It doesn’t make sense for me to paraphrase the policy here, especially since the actual [Privacy Policy and Terms of Use](https://readup.com/privacy) is about half as long (and twice as interesting) as this blog post.
 (How cool is that?)
 I do, however, want to highlight two things that are truly ground-breaking:

 1. **We do not share ANY of your data with ANY third parties.
-Ever.** This is virtually unheard of across the technology industry, where data flows like water across organizations and companies.
+Ever.** This is unheard of across the technology industry, where data flows like water across organizations and companies.
 You can think of Readup as a “no-fly” zone, a private party, a walled garden, or a lockbox.
-I will surely elaborate on the significance of this in future blog posts.
+I will elaborate on the significance of this in future blog posts.

-2. **Instead of granting ourselves blanket permission to collect whatever data we need, we clearly note every single data point that we collect.** In my entire career in tech, I have never heard of any other company doing this.
-I also did a bunch of research to try to find _any_ other company that does this, and as far as I know we’re the only ones.
-In fact, the way we do things is basically the exact _opposite_ of what most companies do -- get as much data as they possibly can.
-Instead, we promise not to take even the tiniest, least-significant piece of data without clearly disclosing it to you.
+2. **Instead of granting ourselves blanket permission to collect whatever data we need, we clearly note _every single data point_ that we collect.** In my entire career in tech, I have never heard of any other company doing this.
+(I also did some research to to confirm that we're the only ones.)
+Basically, the way we do things is the _opposite_ of what most companies do -- get as much data as they possibly can.
+Instead, we make huge efforts to _avoid_ collecting any information that we don't need.
+And we promise NOT to take even the tiniest piece of data without clearly disclosing it to you in our official, binding policy.

 Thus, almost half of our privacy policy is a point-by-point breakdown of **every single data point that we collect**, a complete crib-sheet so that you can see exactly what personal information you give to Readup, paired with plain-language explanations for how and why we collect it.